buckett/create-user-db/README.md

 create_user_db is a plugin for CouchDB that allows a user to create their own database.
 This is useful when you're not storing your users inside the `_users` DB and so can't use the [couchperuser](https://github.com/etrepum/couchperuser) plugin which watches for changes on the `_users` DB.

+The name of ther user's DB will be `userdb-{hex encoded username}` this is so that there's never a problem with invalid characters in a user's name causing the creation to fail (stolen from couchperuser).

 ## Installation

 Install `rebar` if you don't already have it